isabella232/document-services.en/help/pdfservices/ocr.md

 ---
-title: Using Adobe PDF Tools API to OCR PDF Files
+title: Using Adobe PDF Services API to OCR PDF Files
 description: With OCR (Optical Character Recognition) you can unlock scanned PDFs to extract text and create searchable files
 type: Tutorial
 role: Developer